 Thames & Hudson is the global market's pre-eminent publisher of illustrated books.
-Our catalogue of beautifully printed volumes includes a broad library of widely respected titles in archaeology and ancient history.
-Thames & Hudson is distributed by W.W.
-Norton & Company in the USA.
+Our catalog of beautifully printed volumes includes widely respected titles and textbooks in archaeology, ancient history, and classics.
+We are distributed by W.W.
+Norton in the U.S.

 The University of Arizona Press

 The University of Sheffield